 Formula In-DB Tool

-The Formula In-DB tool creates or updates fields in an In-DB data stream with an expression using the native language of the database, such as SQL.
+Use Formula In-DB to create or update fields in an In-DB data stream with an expression using the native language of the database, like SQL.
 Use the Formula In-DB tool to modify data within a database based on an expression or data relationship.

 While most In-DB tools do not require SQL commands, this tool requires SQL for more advanced processing.

-- Type: Select the appropriate Data Types of the new field.
+- Type: Select the appropriate Data Type of the new field.
 If an existing field is selected, the Type is for reference only.

 - Expression: The expression box is for reference only.
-It will populate with the expression built in SQL Expression.
+It populates with the expression built-in SQL Expression.
 The formulas constructed here are embedded within a SELECT statement.

-- Navigation buttons: Click or to set the order of formula execution.
-Click to delete the selected formula.
+- Navigation buttons: Use the up or down arrows to set the order of formula execution.
+Select the "-" button to delete the selected formula.

 SQL Expression: Build the expression to be applied to the specified field.

-- Use the Insert Fields drop down to pick from available fields to construct your formula.
+- Use the Insert Fields dropdown to pick from available fields to construct your formula.
 Select a field name to add it to the expression field, or write a custom expression.
-The expression will be added to the Expression field at the top as it is being written.
+The expression is added to the Expression field at the top as it is being written.

 - Insert Fields: A list of available columns that can be inserted in the SQL Expression editor.